-Since March 2015 US artist and pioneer of public art and socially engaged practise, Suzanne Lacy, has been developing a commission with Pendle artist collective In-Situ.
-Well-known for large-scale choreographed events, Suzanne has been working closely with Pendle residents in a series of community meetings and singing sessions, exploring the history of the area, the former Smith & Nephew Mill and different vocal traditions that exist there.
-Suzanne is bringing people from all walks of life together to share food, culture and experiences; culminating in a mass community celebration at the former Smith & Nephew Mill in Brierfield.
+Since March 2015 US artist and pioneer of public art and socially engaged practise, Suzanne Lacy, developed a commission with Pendle artist collective In-Situ.
+Well-known for large-scale choreographed events, Suzanne worked closely with Pendle residents in a series of community meetings and singing sessions, exploring the history of the area, the former Smith & Nephew Mill and different vocal traditions that exist there.
+Suzanne brought people from all walks of life together to share food, culture and experiences; culminating in a mass community celebration at the former Smith & Nephew Mill in Brierfield.

-The result will be the creation of a new artwork, produced over three days at the mill between 29th September and 1st October.
-Suzanne and her collaborators will produce a film, featuring local residents, interviews with former mill workers and their families and a series of performances of Shape Note and Sufi chanting.
-The film will be exhibited in 2017.
-Residents are invited to take part by observing performances, participating in singing sessions and coming to a large banquet for 500 people taking place on the ground floor of the mill on October 1st.
-They will be able to share their stories and experiences of the mill and living in Pendle in the largest event of its kind the area has ever seen.
+The result was the creation of a new artwork, produced over three days at the mill between 29th September and 1st October.
+Suzanne and her collaborators produced a film, featuring local residents, interviews with former mill workers and their families and a series of performances of Shape Note and Sufi chanting.
+The film was exhibited in 2017.
+Residents were invited to take part by observing performances, participating in singing sessions and coming to a large banquet for 500 people, which took place on the ground floor of the mill on October 1st.
+They were able to share their stories and experiences of the mill and living in Pendle in the largest event of its kind the area has ever seen.

 The textile industry that brought so many people to Pennine Lancashire in a weaving of cultures and traditions serves as a metaphor to examine work, water and community.
 The project was presented as part of artists’ collective In Situ’s In Residence programme.